Last Updated on: 9th September 2023, 02:50 pm

 Tortoises are susceptible to shell problems, especially during their formative years.

-Shell pyramiding occurs due to dietary, sunlight, substrate, or humidity oversights.
+Shell pyramiding occurs due to the wrong diet, sunlight, substrate, or humidity.
 Unfortunately, pyramiding can’t be reversed, but you can stop it from worsening.

 Pyramiding refers to the abnormal, upward growth of scutes in tortoises.